-Postgres, including Google Cloud PostgreSQL, share database setup requirements as described on this page.
-However, for PostgresSQL on Heroku please see this page.
+PostgreSQL, Google Cloud PostgreSQL, and Microsoft Azure PostgreSQL share database setup requirements as described on this page.
+However, for PostgreSQL on Heroku, see the Heroku documentation.

 If you’re interested in using SSL encryption, see the PostgreSQL documentation.

 If you’re using a schema other than

 public, run this command to grant usage permissions to Looker:

 To make sure that future tables you add to the public schema are also available to the

 Depending on your setup, the preceding commands may need to be altered.
 If another user or role is creating tables that the